ctkelley/SIAMFANLEquations.jl/README.md

 ### Updates since 0.3.3

 - First version of Anderson acceleration: aasol.jl
-  - All there except for doing QR the right way and putting examples in the docstrings and the notebooks
+  - All there except for doing QR the right way.
+Examples in docstrings and (via ```help```) in the notebooks.
-  - Once the examples are done I'll tag 0.4.0
       - CI problems duplicate the examples from Toth/Kelley, so I'm close.

 ### What's after 0.4.3?